SAP-samples/btp-fiori-helloworld/docs/hellofiori/2_setup_trial/3_get_trial.md

 4. Access the [SAP BTP Trial Cockpit](https://cockpit.hanatrial.ondemand.com/trial/#/home/trial).

-5. If you create a new account you will have to choose your **Region**.
+5. If you create a new account, you will have to choose your **Region**.

    Click **Create Account**.